ekohilas/args-amazing-or-approaching/pycon-us-2024-lightning/slides.md

 )
 ```

-or bring clarity with a keyword argument.
+or bring clarity by autofixing with a keyword argument.

 ------
 <!-- .slide: data-background-image="images/sprints.svg"-->

-So if mitigating human errors excites you, I'd love to collaborate with you in working on these kinds of tools!
+So if mitigating human errors excites you, I'd love to collaborate with you, such as at the sprints, in working on these kinds of tools!

 ------
 <!-- .slide: data-background-image="images/inspired.svg"-->